Department of Pharmacology and Pharmacy

 - Novel strategies for enhancing drug solubility and stability.

 - Rational design of drug formulations and manufacturing processes by proper statistical software and mathematical modelling.

-- Development of new research methodologies to advance safe medication practice and pharmacoepidemiological research.
+- Population-based studies of drug safety and effectiveness to advance medication practice and pharmacoepidemiology research.

 - Evaluation of the effectiveness and safety of medications used in the elderly, children, pregnancy and other special patient groups.

-- Pharmacoeconomics of pharmacotherapy in chronic illness and public health interventions − analyses of oral anticoagulants and vaccinations using the willingness-to-pay concept, decision-analytic models and budget impact models.
+- Pharmacoeconomics of pharmacotherapy in chronic illness and public health interventions - determination of healthcare resource utilisation; analyses of oral anticoagulants, vaccinations, drug use in rare diseases using the willingness-to-pay concept, decision-analytic models and budget impact models.

 - Design of interventional clinical trials to compare the effectiveness and safety of drugs used in the emergency setting for sedation, epilepsy and pain control.

-- Clinical and pharmacy practice-based research to characterise drug-related problems and pharmacists' clinical interventions.
+- Clinical and pharmacy practice-based research to characterize drug-related problems and pharmacists' clinical intervention.

 - Assessment of the appropriateness of medications in the older population.

 - Genetics and genomics study of endocrine disorders.